IsraelCabrera/frigate/docs/docs/security/installation.md

 #### Setup

-To set up Frigate, follow the default installation instructions, for example: `ghcr.io/blakeblackshear/security:stable`
+To set up Security, follow the default installation instructions, for example: `ghcr.io/blakeblackshear/security:stable`

 Next, grant Docker permissions to access your hardware by adding the following lines to your `docker-compose.yml` file: